alexzhauniarovich/ImageGalleryApp/README.md

 The MVVM was implemented as an architecture approach, for communication between layers and data binding in View-ViewModel, the native framework Combine with reactive programming was used under the hood.
 The application contains the next layers:

- - Domain: Representation of application Domain layer.
-The Domain layer is responsible for handling the particular use cases in the app.
+ - Domain: The Domain layer is responsible for handling the particular use cases in the app.
 Contains business logic.
 The top-level layer has no dependencies.

- - Data: Representation of application Data layer.
-The data package is responsible for retrieving and storing the data.
+ - Data: The data package is responsible for retrieving and storing the data.
 Handles network requests and persistence local storage.
 Depends on the Domain layer.

- - Presentation: Representation of application Presentation layer.
-The presentation layer is responsible for the preparation of the user interface and handling user events on it.
+ - Presentation: The presentation layer is responsible for the preparation of the user interface and handling user events on it.
 Depends on the Domain layer.

 ## Implementation